GENIVI/meta-ivi/meta-ivi-demo/README.md

 > WAYLAND_ENABLE = "1"
 > GLES_ENABLE = "1"
 > WAYLAND_GFX_ENABLE = "1"

+For the QEMU machine, in order to have audio, the emulation should be done like:
+(please adjust to your own paths)

+$ QEMU_AUDIO_DRV=alsa ../../poky/scripts/runqemu ivi-image-demo qemux86-64 audio

 For the Fuel Stop Advisor Proof of Concept (FSA PoC), a navigation map must be downloaded.
 Once booted, issue the following command on the board: